If you’re planning to start an online store, you might have heard about Shopify.

 Here are some pages your new online store needs.

-- Collection pages – show your product categories and groups.
+- Collection pages – show your product categories and groups, with pricing tables.

 - Testimonial pages – showcase testimonials from your previous and existing customers.